sparklemotion/sqlite3-ruby/INSTALLATION.md

 - `x86_64-linux-gnu` (requires: glibc >= 2.17)
 - `x86_64-linux-musl`

-⚠ Ruby 3.0 linux users must use Rubygems >= 3.3.22 in order to use these gems.

 ⚠ Musl linux users should update to Bundler >= 2.5.6 to avoid https://github.com/rubygems/rubygems/issues/7432

 If you are using one of these Ruby versions on one of these platforms, the native gem is the recommended way to install sqlite3-ruby.